Gaspee affair: Legacy

 Pawtuxet Village commemorates the Gaspee affair each year with its Gaspee Days festival and parade.
-This multi-day event includes fireworks, arts and crafts, and races, but the highlight is the Gaspee Days parade, which features burning the Gaspee in effigy and other entertainments.
+This multi-day event includes fireworks, arts and crafts, and races, but the highlight is a parade, which features burning the Gaspee in effigy and other entertainments.

+In 2017, then Rhode Island governor Gina Raimondo signed a bill into law to introduce a Gaspee Days license plate to commemorate the legacy of the event.